Welcome to Subscribe On Youtube

 Each row of this table contains information about the salary of an employee.

-Write an SQL query to report the second highest salary from the Employee table.
-If there is no second highest salary, the query should report null.
+Write a solution to find the second highest salary from the Employee table.
+If there is no second highest salary, return null (return None in Pandas).

 Example 1: